apfassina/Portfolio/BellaBeat/Bellabeat_Analysis.md

 I first opened the files in  Excel to get a better idea how the tables were organized.
 I decided to separate the date and time in the sleep and hourly steps tables.
 I did this because I wanted to have the possibility to filter only by the time that the was recorded.

 3. Importing the dataset:
 I'm using BigQuery for the data exploration, so I uploaded the tables with the daily activities, hourly steps, sleep day and weight log.
+I'm focusing on the analysis of the steps made by the users.